 Centex Service Company ("CSC"), a subsidiary of Centex Corporation, provides the Corporation with employee benefits administration, legal, public/investor relations and certain other services.
-These services are provided by CSC pursuant to an Administrative Services Agreement which will expire on March 31, 2002, unless earlier terminated at the option of the Corporation.
-For fiscal year 2001, the payment by the Corporation to CSC for services rendered under this agreement was \$220,000.
+These services are provided by

+CSC pursuant to an Administrative Services Agreement which will expire on March 31, 2003, unless earlier terminated at the option of the Corporation.
+For fiscal year 2002, the payment by the Corporation to CSC for services rendered under this agreement was \$220,000.
 Messrs.
-Hirsch and Quinn, who are directors of the Corporation, are directors and executive officers of CSC.
-Mr. Eller, who is a director of the Corporation, is an executive officer of CSC.
+Hirsch and Eller, who are directors of the Corporation, are directors and executive officers of CSC.

-The Corporation does not sell any of its products directly to Centex Corporation or to any of its affiliates.
-Certain of the Corporation's customers purchase readymix concrete and gypsum wallboard from the Corporation for resale to subsidiaries of Centex Corporation and others.
-Although the Corporation does not track the volume of such indirect sales to subsidiaries of Centex Corporation or to any of its affiliates, the Corporation believes that such sales account for less than five percent of its total sales volume.
+Certain of the Corporation's subsidiaries in the readymix concrete and wallboard businesses may, from time to time, sell their respective products directly to a subsidiary of Centex Corporation.
+Although the Corporation does not track the volume of such sales to subsidiaries of Centex Corporation, the Corporation believes that such sales account for less than five percent of its total sales volume.